pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

 NAM
 ---
-The North American Mesoscale model is a somewhat older model that is target of frequent criticism, justly or not.
-It is updated every 6 hours and runs at 20 km resolution.
-Use the NAM as part of an ensemble forecast.
+The North American Mesoscale model covers, not surprisingly, North America.
+It is updated every 6 hours. pvlib provides access to 20 km resolution NAM data with a time horizon of up to 4 days.
-The NAM model covers North America.

 .. ipython:: python